GovTechSG/TechBiz-Documentation/create-subscription-acc/manage-draft-request.md

 ## Prerequisites

-- You need a [non-SE GSIB](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/glossary) device.
+- You need a [non-SE GSIB](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/glossary) or [GMD](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/additional-resources/glossary?id=gmd) device.
 - You need to be logged in to [TechBiz](https://portal.techbiz.suite.gov.sg/) portal.
 - A **TechBiz account** in draft status.
 - The draft account creation request must be submitted within 14 days from the date it was first saved.